turnstilelabs/arxitex/README.md

       "content": "--- Prerequisite Definitions ---\n**\\varphi**: Let \\varphi = 1-\\psi =\\frac{\\sqrt{5}-1}{2} be the positive root of x^2+x-1=0.\n\n---\n\n\\label{f_min}\nThe function $f$ is minimized at $(\\varphi,\\varphi)$.
 At this point $f(\\varphi,\\varphi)=\\frac{1}{2 \\varphi}$.", }
 ```

+## 1.3 LLM-Powered Dependency Inference (`extractor/dependency_inference`)
+The initial regex-based graph is often incomplete, as many dependencies are often implied rather than explicitly referenced.
+We can enhance the graph by inferring these missing logical links.

+For each artifact, we construct a "conceptual footprint" by combining the terms directly used in the artifact with the known dependencies of those terms from the `DefinitionBank`.
+We then generate a list of high-potential candidate pairs by identifying artifacts that share concepts, either through direct term overlap or through a hierarchical "subword" relationship (e.g., linking "approximate union closed set system" to "union closed set system")

+Finally, we send those pairs to an LLM to establish whether there is a dependency relationship between the two, and if yes what type of dependency this is.

 ## 1.4 Paper Processing Pipeline
 Examples: